Get a Library Card

 Digital Library Card

 The Library is also providing digital library cards to those who live, work, go to school, or own property in Anderson County and do not already have a library card.
 Digital library cards allow for the use of Anderson County Library’s digital resources.
-Cards are only valid for one year and can be made into a full library card by visiting any branch.
+Digital library cards are issued for 30 days.
+Within the 30 day timeframe, simply visit any branch to transition your digital card into a full library card.
+Cards are valid for 2 years.
 Apply for a Digital Library card.